Coeur d'Alene area FREEbies are special!

 Gardeners can find FREE home-grown vegetable/flower/herb & heirloom seeds in the CdA Library.

 Open to everyone in the North Idaho area, "True To Seed", a non-profit group, shares resources & provides tips for growing & saving seeds.

 Library cards are not needed to "check out" seeds; however, library cards are FREE as well.
 Coeur d'Alene Library is a beautiful downtown facility which offers a multitude of FREE community activities.

-The "Annual Seed Swap" in January of each year begins the season.
+The "Annual Seed Swap" begins the season.
 Take seeds to exchange - home-saved or purchased.
-Learn from experts how to be a successfuul North Idaho gardener & which varieties to plant.
+Learn from experts how to be a successful North Idaho gardener & which varieties to plant.

 Each year, "back-to-school" supplies, including food items, are provided FREE of charge by various organizations in North Idaho: